 Part of Federal Repeat Offender Law Struck Down by Supreme Court

-While most of the attention on the U.S. Supreme Court’s recently concluded term has been about its decisions involving the Affordable Care Act and marriage equality, there were a flurry of other rulings issued as well.
+While most of the attention on the U.S. Supreme Court’s recently concluded term has been about its decisions involving the Affordable Care Act and marriage equality, there was a flurry of other rulings issued as well.
 One such case involved a federal law that provides for enhanced sentencing for repeat offenders.

 As is the case in many states, Texas law includes provisions that increase the length of sentences for individuals convicted of multiple felonies.
 Section 12.42 of the Texas Penal Code – the state’s “three strikes” law – sets forth the increased punishments that defendants face upon their third conviction, which vary depending on the nature and seriousness of the previous convictions.